-All SHSS students took a common course focused on social science research methodology, with a required research project.
+In the first two years of the VISP program, UW–Madison offered two common “cohort” courses—all SHSS students took a common course focused on social science research methodology, with a required research project.
 The course was custom designed for those cohorts by political science and economics faculty.
-Similarly, all SST students took a customized scientific research methods course designed by geology faculty, and completed an empirical science research project.
+Similarly, all SST students took a customized scientific research methods course designed by geology faculty and completed an empirical science research project.

-In addition to the common courses, each of these NU undergrads enrolled in one or two regular summer session courses.
+In addition to the common courses, each student enrolled in one or two regular summer session courses.
 UW–Madison staff and students provided them with a variety of support services, including writing tutoring, library assistance, peer mentoring, and academic advising.
-To round out this study abroad experience, VISP and the Partnership offered regular social and cultural activities, including the “WisKaz language partner program,” a Mallards game, and field trips to Devil’s Lake and Chicago.
+To round out this study abroad experience, VISP and the partnership offered regular social and cultural activities, including the “WisKaz language partner program,” a Mallards game, and field trips to Devil’s Lake and Chicago.